( Reference: Walking the Road Less Traveled )

 Side note: The closest I have come to experiencing what Scott described as “Community” was when I joined the WWW in 2002, just after the first dot.com crash.
 For a few brief years, the World was truly ‘global’.
 It seemed like borders had melted away and people from all over the World interacted in what we thought would become the Brave New World.
 It was chaotic and vibrant.
 And full of promise.
 And then it morphed into something quite different.
 What happened?
 If Scott was correct about our need for community, and business can be organized ‘rationally’, then why was his Vision stillborn?

-And so when the opportunity presented itself with the Nusantara project, I attempted to explore that misnomer called “the elephant in the room” — ever-present and impactful but invisible to our eye.
+And so when the opportunity presented itself with the Nusantara project, I attempted to explore if what Scott proposed was possible.
+I deeply believed it was but just couldn’t see it.
+Where is the disconnect?
+What is the “elephant in the room” — ever-present and impactful but invisible to our eye?
 And so I applied again the tools of Emptying and Bracketing but only this time, instead of developing self-awareness, I redirected it to look at business models instead.

 Side note: In The Nusantara Story, Part 2, Prem helped me peer through the veil of the financialized business models of private equity, revenue streams and share buybacks in an extremely convoluted model of smoke and mirrors.

-It then began to dawn on me that we can’t see that “elephant” because generally our mind, spirit and body are disconnected from each other.
-We either work within an intellectual bubble, or we practice Spirituality, or we are taught coping skills to deal with our stressed and traumatized bodies.
+It then began to dawn on me as I joined the dots on how business models were constructed, that we can’t see that “elephant” because generally our mind, spirit and body are disconnected from each other — we either work within an intellectual bubble, or we practice Spirituality, or we are taught coping skills to deal with our stressed and traumatized bodies.
 Consider this analogy of a tricycle — it runs on 3 wheels, and if we remove one wheel the tricycle can only go around the same spot.
 And many of us are stuck in this situation.
 Trying to find the way forward but not getting traction.
 For it appears to me that like the fly in the bottle, it’s hard to find the way out without a roadmap out of today’s Kafkaesque World.

 “The eyes are useless when the mind is blind.”